Emelda-NJ/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script to delete directory frm /tmp directory
+A script to change current directory to the previous one